 There are many great Aikido masters who have worked hard at promoting the art, and it is growing in popularity, with new students joining daily.

 Morihei studied nature and the universe, using Aikido as a tool to pass on spiritual principles.
 He was well known as one of the most spiritual people in Japan.
 He would pray, contemplate, and meditate for hours on end, using breathing and water to...

-He knew, in great depth, how to tap into the ki energy of the universe and use it to help or control others.
-His rugged determination to find answers to his questions was almost superhuman.
+He knew, in great depth, how to tap into the ki energy of the universe and used it to help others.
+His determination to find answers to his questions was almost superhuman.

 There are many of Morihei's students who went on to become the Aikido Master.
 For example...
 Koichi Tohei, Gozo Shioda, Kisshomaru Ueshiba, Morihiro Saito, and many others too numerous to mention here.

 All of them are very different in their teaching styles, but, have one thing in common...
-They were and are true to themselves and dedicated to being the best that they can possibly be.
+They were true to themselves and dedicated to being the best they can possibly be.